 The Company also has the ability to enter into derivative financial instruments, including futures and option contracts, to manage its exposure to movements in commodity prices.
 Such contracts are accounted for at fair value in the consolidated financial statements in accordance with the accounting standards applicable to financial instruments.
-During fiscal 2019, the Company entered into commodity derivative contracts as described in note 14 to the 2019 audited annual consolidated financial statements.
+During fiscal 2020, the Company entered into commodity derivative contracts as described in note 14 to the 2020 audited annual consolidated financial statements.
 The underlying risk of the commodity derivative contracts is identical to the hedged risk and accordingly, we have established a ratio of 1:1 for all commodity derivative hedges.
-Due to a strong correlation between commodity future contract prices and our purchased costs, we did not experience any significant ineffectiveness on our hedges.
-We refer the reader to note 14 to the 2019 audited annual consolidated financial statements for details of these derivative contracts and the impact of applying hedge accounting.
+Due to a strong correlation between commodity future contract prices and our purchased costs, we did not experience any significant ineffectiveness on our hedges, other than as disclosed in note 14(d) to the 2020 audited annual consolidated financial statements.
+We refer the reader to note 14 to the 2020 audited annual consolidated financial statements for details of all our derivative contracts and the impact of applying hedge accounting.